GladilizRivera/ADNI_SQL_Analysis/README.md

 ## Contact

-Gladiliz Rivera – Clinical Researcher & Aspiring Data Analyst
+Gladiliz Rivera – Clinical Researcher & Data Analyst
 Project assembled as part of a learning portfolio to demonstrate SQL and healthcare data analysis skills.

 ---